EncryptedSam/mail-ids-extractor/README.md

 Hit enter after entering the input file name.

-### Stpe 3
+### Step 3

-Enter the desire name for your Excel Sheet with extension (.xls).
+Enter the desired name for your Excel Sheet with extension (.xls).

 ![](Images/img_3.PNG)

-Hit enter after entering the desired output file name for ouptput.
+Hit enter after entering the desired output file name for output.

 ## Built With